 PATH, with financial support from Gavi, the Vaccine Alliance, has been at the forefront in expanding access to the HPV vaccine for young women in Gavi-eligible countries.
 PATH provides technical assistance to countries for the planning, implementation, and evaluation of national HPV vaccination programs.

 In The Gambia, PATH provided technical assistance to the Expanded Programme on Immunization (EPI) team and partners to finalize introduction and training materials, conduct trainings, prepare the regions, and implement social mobilization and communications activities.
 We partnered closely with the EPI Manager, Dr. Dawda Sow, and throughout the implementation process, he exhibited exceptional leadership in the planning, coordination, and implementation of the national rollout.
 Because he trusted the expertise and competencies in his team and allowed them to plan and make decisions, the planning progressed quickly and efficiently, and the team introduced HPV vaccine within a month of starting these preparations.

 “Witnessing the strong leadership by the EPI Manager and his team for an efficient roll out of HPV vaccine was impressive.”— Kelli Capellier, Program Officer at PATH

 Partnering to reach more girls with HPV vaccine

-To date, our global team and partners have supported demonstration programs in 27 countries and assisted 19 countries in national introductions.
+To date, our global team and partners have supported demonstration programs in 25 countries and assisted 18 countries in national introductions resulting in reaching over 7 million girls with HPV vaccine since 2007.
 PATH closely collaborates with local nongovernmental partners and ministries of health that are integral to this effort.
 Beyond Gavi, we work closely with the World Health Organization (WHO), United Nations Children’s Fund, United Nations Population Fund, Bill & Melinda Gates Foundation, and many other global partners around the world.